awslabs/anfw-automate/README.md

 ### PREPARE

-* Install npm and run `npm install`
+* Install npm
-* Create deploy_vars.sh in root of repository using following template.
+* Create `deploy_vars.sh` in root of repository using following template.
 Not all paramters are required, please add/delete parameters based on you AWS Account Setup.

+NOTE: **STAGE** and **AWS_REGION** parameters are mandatory.
+The deployment loads configuration and names resources created by CDK all stacks using the `STAGE` variable.
+Consider the `STAGE` variable as representing your application environment i.e. dev, pre-prod, prod, etc.

 ```
 #!/bin/bash